AugustoFM/Capstone-Final-Project-Imperial/RE model_card.md

 ![alt text](https://github.com/AugustoFM/Capstone-Final-Project-Imperial/blob/278154a5f7c92af6a2402cf08c483a663108918b/images/Feature%20importance%20Cluster%200.png)

 As it can be seen the features are significant different from the entire set to cluster 0.
-Therefore this information is very valuable in product design.
+Therefore this information is very valuable in product design, and in combination with the shap value it can be used to price different trade-offs when evaluating different product configuration.
+This can be a very strong profit optimization tool for real estate developers.
+It would potentilly increase the commercialization of the products with a consequent increase in return.

 A grid search was used to select the best hyperparements in each case and the accuracy was implemented as below: